How to Do a Brand Audit: An Executive’s Guide

 Why is a brand audit important?

-An audit is an assessment of a company’s brand strategy and competitive landscape.
-As a business grows, it can drift off course, losing sight of its original mission.
-An audit can help get the organization back on track, improve brand alignment, and optimize ROI.
+An audit is an assessment of an organization's market position and brand strategy.
+But as a company grows, it can drift off course, losing sight of its original mission.
+The goal of an audit is to get the business back on track and improve brand alignment.

 Signs your brand needs an audit

-Business leaders should consider conducting a brand audit when they notice certain signs.
+Business leaders should think about conducting a brand audit when they notice certain signs.

 - Sales are going down or staying flat.